Information about Changing Sex / Gender Identity

 What do I need to apply for a passport in my preferred sex / gender identity?

-- You will need to complete the New Adult application form
+- You will need to complete the New adult passport application (PDF 908KB)

 - Complete a Statutory Declaration indicating